Posts filed under: Pedro’s Delivery

 I had written Pedro’s Delivery, an early reader book about the travails of a Filipino seafarer who escorts a cargo ship brimming with bags of cocoa beans from the Ivory Coast to Pennsylvania, where chocolatiers turn the beans into candy bars for store shelves.
 Many of us don’t think much about the details of such journeys.
 After 10 years serving as a Homeland Security-certified shipboard visitor to strangers on ships, I wanted children to know more about how seafarers sacrificially serve us.
 (I volunteered for the venerable Seamen’s Church Institute of Philadelphia and South Jersey all those years.)

-Pedro’s Delivery will be the first imprint of Granum Kids, an initiative of Ingenium Books, Toronto, ONT, when it is released in July.
-We both see this story as a celebration of global partnerships and the basics of trade relationships involving myriad nations.
+Pedro’s Delivery will be released by our new publisher, Pink Umbrella Books of San Clemente, CA, in July.
+This story is a celebration of global partnerships and the basics of trade relationships involving myriad nations.
 In short, we need each other.

 Mark on the dock with Del Monte Rose